ivsanro1/author_classification/README.md

 The script will read the input dataset in the file specified by the first parameter and it will write the prediction output in the file specified by the second parameter.

+# Code and documentation

+The main code for this project is under the package `author_classification/`.
+This package is installable via `python3 setup.py install`, and it can be imported after being installed.
+You can see how this is being done in the Dockerfile.

+The documentation for this module can be found under `doc/` and it has been generated with `pdoc3`.

+To navigate the documentation, simply open `doc/author_classification/index.html` with your browser.